schacon/gitbook/text/02_Git_Object_Db_Basics/0_ Git_Object_Db_Basics.markdown

     along those lines.

 Almost all of Git is built around manipulating this simple structure of four different object types.
-It is sort of it's own little filesystem that sits on top of your filesystem.
+It is sort of its own little filesystem that sits on top of your machine's filesystem.

 ### Different from SVN ###

-It is important to note that this is very different from most SCM systems that you are probably used to.
+It is important to note that this is very different from most SCM systems that you may be familiar with.
 Subversion, CVS, Perforce, Mercurial and the like all use _Delta Storage_ systems - they store the differences between one commit and the next.
-Git does not do this - it stores a snapshot of what all the files in your project look like each time you commit in this tree structure.
+Git does not do this - it stores a snapshot of what all the files in your project look like in this tree structure each time you commit.
 This is a very important concept to understand when using Git.